Call or complete the form to contact us for details and to book directly with us

 As the progressive obsolescence proceeds, the cost per unit of energy delivered by the fossil energy infrastructure would increase, causing further inflation, until the fossil energy infrastructure ceased operation.
 This progressive obsolescence affects the oil, natural gas and propane and coal industries, including exploration, production, distribution and sales.

 The electric vehicle transition would obsolete a broad range of manufacturing facilities currently dedicated to the production of gasoline and Diesel vehicles and their unique components.
-The EV transition also requires construction of EV charging infrastructure on a national scale and the expansion of electricity transmission and distribution of support the distributed charging infrastructure.
+The EV transition also requires construction of EV charging infrastructure on a national scale and the expansion of electricity transmission and distribution to support the distributed charging infrastructure.

 The “all-electric everything” transition would ultimately require replacement of all fossil fuel residential and commercial end use appliances and equipment with electric appliances and equipment.
 Given appropriate lead time, this replacement could occur at the end of the useful life of the fossil fuel equipment.
 However, the high efficiency electric end use appliances and equipment required as replacements are currently 2-4 times as expensive as the fossil fuel appliances and equipment they would replace, producing further inflation as the replacement equipment would provide the same utility at substantially higher cost.